ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Results

 Participants found provider personas in \name{} helpful ($M_{consearcher}=5.78$).
 On average, they interacted with 2.30 (ranged 1-5) \name{}'s agents with different provider personas.
 Participants outlined two key strengths of provider personas.

-\textbf{Engaging Users with Human-Like Responses.} The significantly improved user engagement in the information-seeking process with \name{} (\autoref{fig:result}) can be attributed to its provider personas, which provided a more immersive and human-like conversational experience.
+\textbf{Engaging Users with Human-Like Responses.} The significantly improved user engagement in the \minor{conversational search} process with \name{} (\autoref{fig:result}) can be attributed to its provider personas, which provided a more immersive and human-like conversational experience \minor{as noted by fifteen participants}.
 P19 (M, 22) shared, ``\textit{I kept chatting with a cultural ambassador to learn from his background and experience.}'' P08 (F, 25) reported her experience with an agent who was pursuing a Ph.D., \textit{``I eagerly asked him why he chose to do so.
 He shared the factors he considered in making his decision''}.

 \textbf{Providing Responses from Diverse Perspectives.} Fifteen participants favored engaging with agents with different backgrounds, which provided more comprehensive insights.
 P02 (F, 21) shared her conversations with an elementary school teacher agent about the impact of digital education on students, \textit{``The teacher explained that for young students using iPads, the focus was more on the app usages, which was different from my focus on the underlying computer technology.
 This new perspective helped me gain insights into areas I overlooked.''} P25 (F, 20) noted, ``\textit{I wanted to see if people with different backgrounds would provide the same viewpoint on a particular question.}''